mellerbeck/QlikView-Data-Architect/Identify an Analyze Data Sources.md

 ![ER](https://github.com/mellerbeck/QlikView-Data-Architect/blob/master/Images/ERD1.PNG)
 ![ER2](https://github.com/mellerbeck/QlikView-Data-Architect/blob/master/Images/ERD2.PNG)

 ###                              Given a data set, determine the relationships among data

+#### Performancing enhancements
+How can you reduce memory and optimize applications? http://bi-review.blogspot.com/2013/08/few-tips-for-dealing-with-large.html

+_One of ways to reduce calculation times is denormalization of the data model.
+Although, there should be a reasonable balance since denormalization usually increases memory consumption._

 #### Some info of Schema's stolen from here https://mindmajix.com/snowflake-and-star-schema-in-qlikview

 #### Star schema